 This research was conducted online by YouGov on behalf of Salesforce from 10th – 11th April 2017, among 2071 adults ages 18 and older in the United Kingdom.
 The figures have been weighted and are representative of all UK adults (aged 18+).
 For complete survey methodology please contact firstname.lastname@example.org

-The Shopping Index measures digital commerce growth and is the product of two key factors — shopping attraction and shopper spend.
-Salesforce sourced data from digital commerce sites transacting on the Demandware Commerce Cloud that were live and transacting since July 2015.
-The index incorporates the behavioral data of more than 500 million shoppers interacting with those sites.
-The index and the corresponding set of key digital commerce metrics is published quarterly.
+The Shopping Index measures digital commerce growth and is the product of two key factors — shopping attraction and shopper spending.
+Salesforce sourced data from digital commerce sites transacting on the Demandware Commerce Cloud that has been live and transacting since July 2015.
+The index incorporates the behavioural data of more than 500 million shoppers interacting with those sites.
+The index and the corresponding set of key digital commerce metrics are published quarterly.
 The Shopping Index is not indicative of the operational performance of Salesforce Commerce Cloud, or its reported financial metrics including GMV growth and comparable customer GMV growth.